 If you’re baking for dessert, consider folding in chunks of chocolate, caramel, or crushed cookies.
 A touch of espresso powder can enhance chocolate muffins, while fresh citrus zest brightens up fruity ones.

-Toppings can transform a simple muffin into a show-stopper.
-Try sprinkling streusel made from butter, flour, and sugar over the batter before baking.
-Not only does it add texture, but the buttery topping helps retain moisture.
+Toppings can transform a simple muffin into a show-stopper while also helping to keep muffins soft and tender.
+If you’re wondering, what is the secret to moist muffins, adding the right toppings can make all the difference.
+Try sprinkling a homemade streusel made from butter, flour, and sugar over the batter before baking.
+Not only does it create a deliciously crunchy texture, but the buttery topping helps retain moisture, ensuring every bite stays soft and flavorful.

 FAQs Section: Common Questions About Moist Muffins